 What to Serve with Chicken with Creamy Sun-Dried Tomato Sauce

 I like to serve Chicken with Creamy Sun-dried Tomato Sauce with pasta.
-You can use any kind of pasta shape with this recipe, but I prefer something like fettuccine or spaghetti.
+You can use any kind of pasta shape with this recipe, but I prefer something like fettuccine or broad noodles

 This recipe would also taste terrific served over rice or even spaghetti squash.
 Top with some parmesan cheese and you have a comforting, delicious meal!
 You can even add a tasty salad on the side like my Avocado Citrus Salad to complete the meal.

 Simple ingredients to make tender chicken with the most amazing sauce!
 Use the leftover white wine to make a White Wine Sangria.

 How to make this delicious recipe.